 How to Better Understand Communication Through Behavior

-So it is vital to try to understand the ways in which the person will talk, express their feelings and let you know their thoughts about what they are thinking and feeling through their communication behaviors.
+So it is vital to try to understand the ways in which the person will talk.
+Or try to express their feelings and let you know their thoughts about what they are thinking and feeling.
+This is often done through their communication behaviors.

-Communication may seem simple to those without dementia but if you have Alzheimer’s or another form of memory loss, understanding how difficult communication can be when you are confused or struggling to find the correct words can be difficult for a non-suffer to understand.
+Communication may seem simple to those without dementia.
+But if you have Alzheimer’s or another form of memory loss, understanding how difficult communication can be when you are confused or struggling to find the correct words can be difficult.
+Especially for a non-suffer to understand.

 But a better understanding of the way a person with dementia may express their feelings and thoughts through their communication behaviors can help us better understand and deal with the person to make them feel more comfortable.